 Making sure your home is energy efficient has never been more important.
 Many Irish families are on board with having as green a house as possible – but often the cost can be off-putting.

-The truth is, not only will having a better energy rating in your home save you money on bills, but you can also avail of various grants offered by The Sustainable Energy Authority of Ireland (SEAI) to help with the costs of having new systems installed.
+The truth is, not only will having a better energy rating in your home save you money on bills, but you can also avail yourself of various grants offered by (SEAI) to help with the costs of having new systems installed.

-If you’re thinking of going down this route, we’ve got a list of the various SEAI grants available and how to apply.
+If you are a homeowner in Ireland and you are thinking of going down this route, we’ve got a list of the various SEAI grants available and how to apply.

 Insulation is one of the most important factors when it comes to reducing energy consumption; as a result, it’s the subject of a variety of SEAI grants.
 Starting from €400 for attic insulation, the available assistance goes all the way up to €6,000 for external wall insulation of a detached home.1

 In addition, if you complete three upgrades, your third grant value will be increased by €300, and for four upgrades you will receive an additional €400.